json4s/json4s/README.md

 scala> implicit val formats = Serialization.formats(NoTypeHints) + new IntervalSerializer
 ```

-Custom serializer is created by providing two partial functions.
+A custom serializer is created by providing two partial functions.
 The first evaluates to a value
 if it can unpack the data from JSON.
 The second creates the desired JSON if the type matches.

 Extensions
 ----------

 Module json4s-ext contains extensions to extraction and serialization.
-Following types are supported.
+The following types are supported.

 ```scala
 // Lift's box